 The best route into the park from the east or south is from Flagstaff.
-Take U.S. 180 northwest to the park's southern entrance and Grand Canyon Village.
+Take U.S. 180 northwest to the park's southern entrance and Grand Canyon Visitor Center.
 From the west on Interstate 40, the most direct route to the South Rim is taking Highway 64 from Williams to U.S. 180.

-The South Rim is open to car traffic year-round, though access to Hermits Rest is limited to shuttle buses part of the year.
-There are four free shuttle routes: The Hermits Rest Route operates March through November, between Grand Canyon Village and Hermits Rest.
+The South Rim is open to car traffic year-round, though access to Hermits Rest is limited to shuttle buses during summer months.
+There are four free shuttle routes that run from one hour before sunrise until one hour after sunset, every 15 to 30 minutes: the Hermits Rest Route operates March through November, between Grand Canyon Village and Hermits Rest.
 The Village Route operates year-round in the village area, stopping at lodgings, the general store, and the Grand Canyon Visitor Center.
 The Kaibab Rim Route goes from the visitor center to five viewpoints, including the Yavapai Geology Museum and Yaki Point (where cars are not permitted).
-The Hiker's Express shuttles hikers from the village to the South Kaibab Trailhead twice each morning.
+The Tusayan Route travels between the village and the town of Tusayan from March through September.
+A fifth route, the Hiker's Express, shuttles hikers from the village to the South Kaibab Trailhead twice each morning.
 In summer, South Rim roads are congested and it's easier, and sometimes required, to park your car and take the free shuttle.
-Running from one hour before sunrise until one hour after sunset, shuttles arrive every 15 to 30 minutes at 30 clearly marked stops.

-Taxi and Shuttle Travel
+Taxi and Shuttle